 As a result Johnson actively vetoed many Republican-crafted Reconstruction bills, including the monumental Civil Rights Act of 1866 giving formerly enslaved people more equality.
 Republicans would amass a veto-proof majority in Congress and go on to pass several monumental bills during his tenure.

 In a show of how unpopular Johnson was, Congress overrode his veto 15 separate times, the most times any President has had vetoes overridden.

-The combination of unending conflict with Congress and Johnson’s massive unpopularity would directly lead to his impending impeachment.
+The combination of unending conflict with Congress and Johnson’s massive unpopularity would directly lead to his impeachment.

 Recognizing they had an enemy in Andrew Johnson, Congress sought to limit some of his presidential powers.
 In 1867 they passed the Tenure of Office Act forcing Johnson to seek Congressional approval if removing any cabinet members.